COVID-19: PM Modi thanks countrymen to participate in 'clapping intitative'

 New Delhi [India], Mar 22 (ANI): Prime Minister Narendra Modi on Sunday thanked countrymen for participating in 'Janta Curfew' initiative to express their gratitude towards people, who are providing relentless services in a battle against COVID-19, which has infected over 300 people so far in the country.

-"The country thanked each person who led the fight against the Uttar Pradesh Chief Minister Yogi Adityanath .
+"The country thanked each person who led the fight against the coronavirus.
 Many thanks to the countrymen.
 Janta Curfew," Prime Minister Modi tweeted.

 He further emphasised on social distancing, which is a preventive measure to reduce contact between people and slow down the spread of the virus.

 "It is not only the sound of thanks but also the beginning of victory in a long battle.
-Let us, with this determination, tie ourselves in social distancing for a long battle with this restraint," he said.
+Let us, with this determination and restraint, tie ourselves in social distancing for a long battle," he said.

+The Prime Minister asked people not to consider Janta Curfew as a 'success'.

+"Today's Janta Curfew may end at 9 pm but that does not mean we should start celebrating.
+Do not consider it a success.
+This is the beginning of a long fight.
+Today, the countrymen have told that we are capable, if we decide, we can beat the biggest challenge together," he said.

 Responding to the call of Prime Minister Modi, people across the country came out in their balconies and clapped to express their gratitude to the medical professionals combating the coronavirus outbreak.